 It is also possible to overwrite the entire current rules set with the option --overwrite.
 When this command is executed, all current rules are replaced by the ones specified in the file that contains the new set of rules.
-It is recommended to save a copy of your current set of rules by printing it with the option --print.
+Cloudera recommends to save a copy of your current set of rules by printing it with the option --print.